 Also, investigate whether your cat cannot access her litter box.
 If you have an older and arthritic feline, she’ll need a litter box with low sides.
 She will be unable to lift its leg high enough to climb into a conventional tray.

 If your cat isn’t eliminating outside her litter box, ensure the smell doesn’t come from her.
 Longhaired cats may find that fecal matter clings to their fur.

 Senior and obese cats struggle to clean their bottom after pooping due to lack of flexibility.
 You’ll need to lend a hand.
 Get some wet wipes and give your cat a thorough cleansing.

 A cat’s body odor isn’t something that bothers pet owners.
 This doesn’t mean that their pet doesn’t stink, though.
 Cats have a natural and unmistakable body odor, just like humans.
 Cats continuously groom themselves.
 Cats keep themselves clean as a matter of survival.

 Felines hunt by scent.
 They pick up the smell in the air and act accordingly.
 As with all predators, cats also have the mentality of prey.

-A cat worries that if they can smell prey, predators can smell them.
+A cat worries that if she can smell prey, predators can smell her.
 Cats are born hunters, but they’re not top of the food chain.
 This is why you’ll notice that feral cats are always meticulously groomed.